ESMValGroup/ESMValTool/doc/sphinx/source/annex_b.rst

 All developments can be made in either of the two repositories.
 The creation of *FEATURE BRANCHES* (see below), however, is restricted to registered ESMValTool developers in both repositories.
 We encourage all developers to join the ESMValTool development team.
-Please contact the ESMValTool Core Development Team (section 9 TODOref) if you want to join the ESMValTool development team.
+Please contact the ESMValTool Core Development Team (:numref:`core_team`) if you want to join the ESMValTool development team.

 The PRIVATE GitHub repository offers a central protected environment for ESMValTool developers who would like to